 Pier: The pier is decrepit and ramshackle.
-Characters trying to charge or run must succeed on DC 10 Balance checks, Failure means that the character can't move in that round.
+Characters trying to charge or run must succeed on DC 10 Balance checks.
+Failure means that the character can't move in that round.
 Water: The murky water of the swamp is nearly impossible to see through.
-Squares near shore are considered deep bog and hose farther out are open water, as indicated in the map.
+Squares near shore are considered deep bog and those farther out are open water, as indicated on the map.
 For rules about movement and combat in water, see page 5.
-Deep Bog: It costs Medium or larger meatures 4 squares of movement to move nto a deep bog square, or characters can swim if they want.
-Small or smaller creatures must swim to move through asquare containing a deep bog.
-Move Silently checks take n -2 penalty in water.
-Creatures without a swim speed or freedom of movement cannot use the Tumble skill in a deep hog.
-Deep hog mares are roughly 4 feet deep.
-Open Water: The open water squares have calm water that is 10 to 20 feet Necreme: The Necreme's features re described below.
+Deep Bog: It costs Medium or larger creatures 4 squares of movement to move into a deep bog square, or characters can swim if they want.
+Small or smaller creatures must swim to move through a square containing a deep bog.
+Move Silently checks take a -2 penalty in water.
+Creatures without a swim speed or freedom of movement cannot use the Tumble skill in a deep bog.
+Deep bog squares are roughly 4 feet deep.
+Open Water: The open water squares have calm water that is 10 to 20 feet deep.
+Necreme: The Necreme's features are described below.